-BUS731 Research Methodology II (3 Credits)
+BUS7031 - Research Methodology II (3 Credits)

-This research course provides students with core knowledge and skills for designing quantitative research at the doctoral level, including understanding data analysis and applying statistical concepts.
-Students explore comprehensive quantitative research designs and suitable statistical tests, the importance of quality assurance, and ethical considerations and social change implications of conducting quantitative research and producing knowledge.
-This course approaches statistics from a problem-solving perspective with emphasis on selecting appropriate statistical tests for a research design.
-Students use statistical software to calculate statistical information, and interpret and present results.
-Students will apply and synthesize their knowledge and skills by developing a quantitative research plan.
+This research course provides students with core knowledge and skills for designing qualitative research at the doctoral level, including understanding data analysis.

+Students explore the nature of qualitative inquiry, fieldwork strategies and the nature of observation, theoretical approaches to qualitative research, the importance of quality assurance, and the ethical, legal, and social change implications of conducting qualitative research and producing knowledge.
+Students use software to code data and interpret and present results.
+Students will apply and synthesize their knowledge and skills by developing a qualitative research plan.
+Project components include planning, research ethics and access, data collecting and analyzing, and research reporting.

-BUS732 Leadership, Ethics, and Corporate Governance (3 Credits)
+BUS7032 - Leadership, Ethics, and Corporate Governance (3 Credits)